Fall is beginning to set in and cooler weather can be felt in most of the country. We’re even below 100 degrees this week! Finally! Some relief!

 2. Mince all the ingredients that you will be adding to the butter

-5. Place in the refrigerator and allow to harden.
+5. Place in the refrigerator and allow it to harden.
 (You can also place it in the freezer and it will harden more quickly.)

 6. Unwrap, slice, and enjoy.

 Basil is pretty easy to dry and store.
 I’ve found the best way to do it (without a food dehydrator) is to pick the leaves off of the stem (discard the stem) and lay them out on a screen (or paper towels if you don’t have a screen).
 Stir them periodically and let them air dry fully.
 Once they are dry, store them whole (or as whole as possible) in a wide mouth jar.
 The basil you buy in the store is crumbled but that is an unnecessary step until you go to use it.
-Crumbling the leaves prior to using them causes the leaves to lose essential oils that are necessary for a full flavored herb.
+Crumbling the leaves prior to using them causes the leaves to lose essential oils that are necessary for a full-flavored herb.

 There is a lot of advice out there about freezing basil.
-Some say to blanche the leaves first and then freeze it.
+Some say to blanch the leaves first and then freeze it.
 Some say you can just freeze fresh leaves.
 Others recommend freezing the leaves in oil or water.

 My favorite method is to put the leaves (removed from the stems) into a food processor and add a little oil.
-I start the food processor and add a little more oil until a thick paste forms.
+I start the food processor and add a little more oil until thick paste forms.
 (The ratio of basil to oil should be roughly 3:1 or 4:1.)
 Then I put a tablespoon of the paste in each of the compartments of an ice cube tray and freeze it.
 Once frozen.
-I pop the cubes out and put them in a ziploc bag.
+I pop the cubes out and put them in a Ziploc bag.
 Then I know that each cube is a tablespoon and can use it accordingly in recipes.
-Works like a charm!
+It works like a charm!

-This is pretty unconventional for our culture but for some cultures today and certainly throughout our history, salt has often been used to preserve.
+This is pretty unconventional for our culture but for some cultures today and certainly, throughout our history, salt has often been used to preserve.
 I read articles about making a basil salt (where the basil is crumbled/minced in the salt) and also where you can preserve whole leaves between layers of salt.
 I’ve never done either of these methods but if this is something that sounds interesting to you, a quick google search will bring up many results.

 Did I miss something?
 Are their other methods that you enjoy?
 Please don’t hesitate to leave your own tips and tricks in the comments below!